-A staph infection is an infection caused by common bacteria.
-It may cause a simple skin infection or develop into an infection in the bloodstream or major organs.
+A staph infection is an illness caused by a common bacteria.
+It may cause a simple skin infection or lead to into an infection in the bloodstream or major organs.
 Staph infections may be:

 |Staph Bacteria Can Enter the Body Through Breaks in the Skin|

 |Copyright © Nucleus Medical Media, Inc.|

 An open wound in your skin increases your risk of infection.
-This includes minor cuts, punctures, or scrapes or larger injuries like surgical wounds.
+This includes minor cuts, punctures, scrapes or surgical wounds.

 Other factors that can increase your chance of general infection include:

 - Health conditions or treatments that weaken the immune system

 - Medicine that lowers the immune system

 - Current recovery from serious illness or surgery